 Beta hydroxy acids also make very efficient and generally safe exfoliants.
 Depending on your needs, you can use an exfoliator that contains BHA every day or just once a week.
 In any case, always make sure to follow the instructions that come with the product.
 If you have any reservations or worries, it doesn't hurt to consult your doctor or dermatologist.

 But just what is it that makes BHA such a popular exfoliator?

 And that's it.
-No preparation.
 No rubbing.
 No soreness or skin irritation.
 No redness or dry skin.
 Only bright, clear, smooth skin.
 In fact, this hydroxy acid will even give those collagen-producing cells a kickstart.
-That's what makes BHA such a popular exfoliator.
+That's what makes BHA exfoliants so popular.

-Of course, all of this only counts if you decide to purchase a BHA chemical peel product that you can apply on your own.
-But if you choose to get a BHA chemical peel performed by someone else, make sure to go to a verified professional with a lot of experience.
-You don't need to suffer at the hands of skin irritation just because someone isn't experienced enough or because it cost less.
+If you choose to get a BHA chemical peel performed by someone else, go to a verified professional with a lot of skin care experience.
+You don't need to suffer at the hands of skin irritation just because someone isn't experienced enough or because it costs less.

-All of these properties make BHA, or salicylic acid, one of the most popular substances in today's skincare and beauty industries.
-BHA has a wide range of uses, including cleansing, moisturization, exfoliation, skin whitening, and chemical peeling.
+All these properties make BHA, or salicylic acid, one of the most popular substances in today's skincare industry.
+BHA has a wide range of uses, including cleansing, moisturization, gentle exfoliation, skin whitening, and chemical peeling.
 It can also help with sun damage, visible pores, and collagen.
-Always perform a patch test before beginning treatment, and consult with your doctor and dermatologist if you have any skin concerns.
+Always perform a patch test before beginning treatment, and consult your doctor and dermatologist if you have any skin concerns.
 If you experience skin irritation, stop using.